-When the ON/OFF# hold time is above 2.5 seconds, the LE910Cx enters the Finalization state and eventually shuts down PWRMON/SW_RDY.
+When the hold time of ON/OFF# is above 2.5 seconds, LE910Cx goes into the Finalization state and eventually shuts down PWRMON.

-The duration of the Finalization state can differ according to the current module situation, so a value cannot be defined.
+The duration of the Finalization state can differ according to the current situation of the module, so a value cannot be defined.

-Usually, it will take more than 15 seconds from sending a shutdown command until a complete shutdown is achieved.
-The DTE host should monitor the status of PWRMON/SW_RDY to observe the actual power-off.
+Usually, it will take more than 15 seconds from sending a shutdown command until reaching a complete shutdown.
+The DTE host should monitor the status of PWRMON to observe the actual power-off.

-Figure 9: Hardware Shutdown
+Figure 7: Hardware Shutdown

-Note: To check whether the device has powered off, monitor the PWRMON/SW_RDY hardware line.
-When PWRMON/SW_RDY or goes low, the device has powered off.
+To check whether the device has powered off, monitor the PWRMON hardware line.
+When PWRMON goes low, the device has powered off.